-- Cache memory jumpers.
-Move these jumpers when you upgrade to 128K or 256K of cache memory. - Processor jumper.
-You may have to reset this jumper if you install an upgrade processor. - Processor socket.
-This is where you install an upgrade processor. - 9 Processor.
-You can upgrade the existing processor. - Riser card VESA extension.
-Some system boards support the Video Electronics Standards Association (VESA) local bus. - Cache memory module socket (for Tag Address module).
-If you add cache memory modules, you must add or replace the Tag Address module. - ISA Bus connector.
+- Processor socket.
+This is where you install an upgrade processor. - Processor.
+You can upgrade the existing processor. - Processor jumpers.
+You may have to reset these jumpers if you install an upgrade processor. - Local Bus connector.
+Holds signal cables that attach to drives. - Diskette connector.
 Holds signal cables that attach to drives. - Wake Up on Ring connector.
-Holds the Wake Up on Ring cable attached to the internal modem. - Local Bus connector.
-Holds signal cables that attach to drives. - Diskette connector.
+Holds the Wake Up on Ring cable attached to the internal modem. - ISA Bus connector.
 Holds signal cables that attach to drives. - Riser card connector.
-The riser card holds the adapter card connectors. - Battery.
-Replace the battery with a 3-volt (CR2032) lithium battery only.
+The riser card holds the adapter card connectors.